|

 expensive to have done.

-The other reason I had them de-clawed, is for the safety of the dogs and
+The other reason I had my cubs de-clawed, is for the safety of the dogs and

 the safety of the cub..
 With claws they can climb tree's.. without claws,